-(1) The hope that, by dealing directly with the buyer, the net sale proceeds of the business will increase, as no brokerage commission will be involved;
+1) The hope that, by dealing directly with the buyer, the net sale proceeds of the business will increase, as no brokerage commission will be involved;

 A look at the process of selling a business should allay any fears about pressure to accept a deal that will not be in the best interests of the seller.
 Throughout the process, sellers are encouraged to seek the help of competent professionals to ensure that their interests are protected.
 A skilled Intermediary will work with the seller’s attorney and accountant, or will recommend attorneys and accountants who are experienced in working through the various aspects of a transaction.
-If the Broker is acting as a “Seller’s Agent,” the Broker has a fiduciary duty to represent the seller’s best interests.
+If the intermediary is acting as a “Seller’s Agent,” the intermediary has a fiduciary duty to represent the seller’s best interests.

 Most sellers have the legitimate desire to keep a pending sale confidential as to employees, customers, and competitors.
-How, then, does a seller reach the people who have the interest and wherewithal to purchase the business?
-Do key employees leave the business when faced with the prospect of a sale, leaving the owner to scramble to fill the positions, to do the work him or herself while marketing the business, screening prospective purchasers, and answering questions from “tire-kickers.”
+How, then, does a seller reach the people who have the interest and ability to purchase the business?
+Do key employees leave the business when faced with the prospect of a sale, leaving the owner to scramble to fill the positions, to do the work him or herself while marketing the business, screening prospective purchasers, and answering questions from “tire-kickers?”
 Or worse, will the competition take away business if customers get nervous upon hearing of a potential sale?
 An experienced Intermediary lessens those concerns.
 Keeping the sale confidential is an important part of the job, through blind ads and non-disclosure agreements with potential buyers.

 SCREENING AND PRE-QUALIFYING PROSPECTIVE BUYERS.

-An experienced Business Broker will obtain confidentiality agreements from potential buyers, as well as an indication of financial qualifications.
+A skilled business intermediary in Colorado Springs, Denver, or any city will obtain confidentiality agreements from potential buyers, as well as an indication of financial qualifications.
 Their contacts with various lenders should help smooth the transaction by helping the buyer obtain acquisition financing and assisting the lender with required documentation.